jerrinot/subzero/README.md

 ## SubZero - Fast Serialization for Hazelcast

-SubZero provides fast & non-invasive serialization to Hazelcast.
+SubZero provides fast & non-invasive serialization for Hazelcast.
-It's a pre-canned integration of fast serialization libraries such as Kryo into Hazelcast.
+It's easy-to-use integration of fast serialization libraries such as Kryo into Hazelcast.

 ### How to Use SubZero?